Join our team

 • Position: Head of Programme

-• Type of Contract: National – 12 months renewable subject to performance and funding (with 25 days of vacation per year)
+• Type of Contract: International – 12 months renewable subject to performance and funding

 • Activity rate: 100%, full-time position